 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-2019 was a big year for my Continuing Professional Development (CPD).
+2019 remains my single biggest year for my continuing professional development (CPD).
 I had been working through my application to become a Chartered Engineer (CEng) and had also decided to work towards my National Examination Board in Occupational Safety and Health (NEBOSH) certificates.
-My CEng application had concluded in the autumn of 2019 and I had moved straight into intensive NEBOSH training.
+My CEng application concluded in the autumn of 2019 and I had moved straight into intensive NEBOSH training.
 Achieving both professional registration and NEBOSH certification by January 2020 was a great feeling and vindicated my decision to attempt both over the course of the year.

 What contributed to your decision to become professionally registered?

 Working in an engineering field and having a degree in an engineering subject, I felt that I had accomplished a lot in my early years.
-In order to challenge myself further I started on my journey towards Chartered Engineer, stepping from Engineering Technician (EngTech) to Incorporated Engineer (IEng) with the Institution of Mechanical Engineers (IMechE).
-I considered that I needed to become professionally registered in order to rubber stamp my career to date.
+In order to challenge myself further I started on my journey towards becoming a Chartered Engineer, stepping from Engineering Technician (EngTech) to Incorporated Engineer (IEng) with the Institution of Mechanical Engineers (IMechE).
+I considered that I needed to become professionally registered in order to ‘rubber stamp’ my career to date.